CNAG-Biomedical-Informatics/cbicall/docs-site/docs/overview.md

 ## What CBIcall Does

-CBIcall does not re-implement alignment or variant-calling algorithms; those steps remain in curated workflows built from established tools such as BWA, GATK, MToolBox, Snakemake, Nextflow, Cromwell, and selected nf-core pipelines.
+CBIcall does not re-implement alignment or variant-calling algorithms; those steps remain in curated pipeline implementations built from established tools such as BWA, GATK, MToolBox, Snakemake, Nextflow, Cromwell, and selected nf-core pipelines.

 - validates the **parameters YAML** and compatibility contract before launch